-Rising Inequality.
-The model predicts that protectionism is increasing with the gap between the median voter's income and the average.45 Here, we proxy for Δ^m using the percentage difference between mean and median (pre-tax) household income, and compare these mean-median gaps across countries and over time.
-Figure 10 uses data from the US Census, the UK Office of National Statistics, and EuroStat to compare the gap between mean and median household (pre-tax) income over time and across countries.
+In the model, the potential for a protectionist surge in response to an unanticipated shock is increasing with the gap between the median voter's income and average national income, governed by the absolute value of $\Delta_t^{m,46}$ Accordingly, we can use data on the percentage difference between mean and median (pre-tax) household income as a unitless proxy for (the absolute value of) Δ^m , which facilitates comparison across countries and over time.
+Fig. 8 uses publicly-available data from the US Census,47 the UK Office of National Statistics,48 and EuroStat49 to compare the gap between mean and median household income over time and across countries.
+The greater is this ratio of mean to median income, the greater the skewness in the income distribution and thus the greater the potential for a protectionist surge according to the model.